The Effect of Omitted Variables on the Sign of Regression Coefficients: Introduction

-Concretely, in this example the baseline estimate is the vertical intercept at $\delta = 0$.
-This estimate is positive.
+Concretely, the baseline estimate is obtained at $\delta = 0$.
+In this empirical example, the baseline estimate is positive.
 How robust is this estimate to the presence of omitted variables?
 In the left plot we see that we must go all the way to $\delta = -32$ before the value $\beta = 0$ is consistent with the data and assumptions.
 This is the number that researchers commonly report as a measure of robustness.
 However, from the right plot, we see that we only need to go to $\delta = 0.586$ to find a value of $\beta$ that is negative.
-This value $\delta = 0.586$ is the sign change breakdown point. \cite{Oster2019} does not discuss this breakdown point, the companion Stata package \texttt{psacalc} does not compute it, and none of the top five papers we survey in section \ref{sec:inPractice} report it.
+This value $|\delta| = 0.586$ is the sign change breakdown point. \cite{Oster2019} does not discuss this breakdown point, its companion Stata package \texttt{psacalc} does not compute it, and none of the papers we survey in Appendix \ref{sec:inPractice} report it.
 Yet, as we see here, the sign change breakdown point is substantially smaller than $| -32 |$, the explain away breakdown point.
-Indeed, it is below $\delta = 1$, the commonly used cutoff for a robust result.
+Indeed, its magnitude is below $1$, the commonly used cutoff for a robust result.
 Consequently, in this empirical example, focusing on the sign change breakdown point overturns the authors' conclusion of robustness: Only a small amount of selection on unobservables relative to observables is necessary to flip the sign of the baseline estimate.